When “I’m Fine” Isn’t Actually Fine

 In therapy, we may:

-Explore life experiences, emotional patterns, triggers and individualized tools
+Explore your life experiences, emotional patterns, and triggers—and name what’s really going on.

 Who Therapy Is For

-You don’t need to be in crisis to start therapy.
-You just need to want support.
+You don’t have to be in crisis to start therapy—you just have to want support.

 You can expect:

-A space where you don’t have to perform or have it figured out
+A space where you don’t have to perform, minimize, or have it all figured out.

-Tools that help you feel steadier over time
+Tools and frameworks that help you feel steadier over time—in your body, your emotions, and your relationships.

 Change happens gradually, and that’s okay.